 The general procedure consisted of analysing behaviour, especially shade use, activity, welfare and performances of sheep within a silvopastoral system characterised by three tree densities.
-The experiment focused on the grazing season (spring and summer, May to September in our temperate area) and, for behavioural observations, on sunny days with a risk of heat stress for the animals.
+The experiment focused on the grazing season (spring and summer, May to September in our temperate area) and, for behavioural observations, on sunny days with increased thermal load on the animals.
 We repeated the design over three consecutive years, using different groups of sheep, in order to capture some of the variability due to variations in weather conditions (Sollenberger, 2015).

 Experimental site and animals

+The experimental procedures were validated by the regional ethical committee and approved by the French Research Ministry under n°2016050900291012.

 The experiment was conducted in 2016, 2017 and 2018 at the INRAE Experimental Unit (UE1414 “Herbipôle”) in Central France (45°42’53”N, 3°01’21”E, 850m).
 The climate is temperate and semi-continental with mountainous influences and classified as Cfb in the Köppen-Geiger classification (Beck et al., 2018).
-The experimental device was composed of three pastures (0.82 ha, SD 0.034) located within a radius of 320 m (Figure 1).
+The experimental setting was composed of three pastures of similar size (0.82 ha, SD 0.034) located within a radius of 320 m (Figure 1).
 They were pastures of permanent grasslands, composed mainly of Lolium perenne L., Holcus lanatus L., Poa sp. and Agrostis sp. as grasses, and Trifolium repens L., Achillea millefolium L., Stella sp. and Veronica sp. as legumes and forbs.
 The pastures were traditionally grazed by the sheep flock of the farm during the grazing season for several years before the experiment, and were not fertilized.

-The three experimental pastures, named T1, T+, and T++ were characterised by the presence of mature deciduous trees, planted in the last 1980s.
-The pasture T1 served as control and could be qualified as open pasture: it comprised only one tree, for ethical purpose.
-The T+ and T++ pastures contained trees at the densities of 60 and 150 trees/ha, respectively.
-Trees species were wild cherry (Prunus avium L.) in T++ and T+, completed in T+ by some maple trees (Acer pseudoplatanus L.), while the tree in T1 was an ash tree (Fraxinus excelsior L.).
-Trees were implanted within the pastures, in more or less regular rows (Figure 1).
+The three experimental pastures, named Tlow, Tmed, and Thigh were characterised by the presence of mature deciduous trees, planted in the last 1980s.
+These pastures comprised an increasing density of trees, from one tree in Tlow, 60 trees/ha in Tmed and 150 trees /ha in Thigh.
+Trees species were wild cherry (Prunus avium L.) in Thigh and Tmed, completed in Tmed by some maple trees (Acer pseudoplatanus L.), while the tree in Tlow was an ash tree (Fraxinus excelsior L.).
+Trees were planted within the pastures, in more or less regular rows (Figure 1).
 All were sufficiently high so that none of their branches nor leaves were reachable by the animals.
 In order to assess the percentage of tree coverage within the pastures, we used the diameter of tree crowns, measured by using satellite images at summer time then analysed with the ImageJ software and completed with in situ measurements.
-The calculated coverages were 0.8%, 40% and 81% for T1, T+ and T++, respectively.
+The calculated coverages were 0.8%, 40% and 81% for Tlow, Tmed and Thigh, respectively.
+They were sufficient for all ewes and their twin lambs to be in the shade at the same time, including in Tlow.

-Each year, a new group of 30 ewes were used, excepted in 2018, when five out of the 30 had already been used in 2017.
-They were aged between 2 and 7 years and weighed at the start of the experiment 72.6 kg (SD 6.7) in 2016, 66.5 kg (SD 7.5) in 2017 and 67.5 kg (SD 7.8) in 2018.
-For the 1st 1.5 month of the experiment each year, the ewes were lactating twin lambs, until those were weaned at about 2.5 months of age.
+Each year, a new batch of 30 Romane ewes plus their 60 lambs were used, except in 2018, when five out of the 30 had already been used in 2017.
+They were aged between 2 and 7 years and weighed on average at the start of the experiment 72.6 kg (SD 6.7) in 2016, 66.5 kg (SD 7.5) in 2017 and 67.5 kg (SD 7.8) in 2018.
+For the first 1.5 month of the experiment each year (from mid-May to end June), the ewes were suckling twin lambs, until those were weaned at about 2.5 months of age.
 To facilitate identification, the 10 animals in each group were marked with coloured stripes on their sides and back using sprays commonly used in farming.
+The marking was carried out for the first time in mid-May, just before they entered the experimental plots, and was refreshed as needed during the weighing of the animals.